Consistent End-to-End Estimation for Counterfactual Fairness: Theoretical results

+The JSD is minimized, when all the distributions are equal.
+If we additionally look at the marginalized distributions, the following equalities will hold

+This concludes the proof of the Corollary, as all additional steps are analogous to the Lemma~\ref{lemma:consistency}. \end{proof}

-\begin{remark} We proved that the generator converges to one of the two BGM solutions in Eq.~\ref{eq:bgm-sol}.
+\begin{remark} We proved that the generator converges to one of the two BGM solutions in Eq.~\ref{eq:bgm-sol2}.
 Which solution the generator exactly returns depends on the initialization and the optimizer.
+Notably, the difference between the two solutions is negligibly small, when the variability of the mediator is low.
+To demonstrate this, we assume (without the loss of generality) that the ground-truth counterfactual mediator follows one of the BGM solutions, e.g., $\mathbb{P}(M_{a'} \mid X=x, A=a, M=m) = \delta(\mathbb{F}^{-1}(\mathbb{F}(m; x, a); x, a'))$; and our GAN estimates another, i.e., $\mathbb{P}(M_{a'} \mid X=x, A=a, M=m) = \delta(\mathbb{F}^{-1}(1 - \mathbb{F}(m; x, a); x, a'))$.
+Then, assuming a perfect fit of the GAN, the conditional expectation of the squared difference between ground-truth counterfactual mediator and estimated mediator is

-Notably, the difference between the two solutions is negligibly small, when the entropy of the exogenous variables of the mediator, $\mathbb{P}(U_M)$, is small.
-This also holds for high-dimensional mediators, where there is a continuum of solutions in the class of continuously differentiable functions \citep{chen2000gaussianization}.
-Conversely, if the entropy is high, a combination of multiple GANs might be used to enforce a worst-case counterfactual fairness. \end{remark}
+where $(*)$ holds as an inequality between the mean absolute deviation and the standard deviation.
+This result also holds for high-dimensional mediators, where there is a continuum of solutions in the class of continuously differentiable functions \cite{chen2000gaussianization}.
+Thus, if the conditional standard deviation of the mediator is high, a combination of multiple GANs is used to enforce the worst-case counterfactual fairness. \end{remark}